SonuNM1/HTML-CSS-JavaScript-Projects/README.md

 - Padding (space between content of the element and its border) and Margin (space outside the border of an element)

 - height, max-height, min-height, max-width, min-width, width, em, rem

+- inline (doesn't start on a new line and only takes up as much width as necessary) and block element (starts from new line and takes up the full width available - stretches out to the left and right as far as it can)

+- Position property (static, relative, fixed, absolute, sticky)

+- z-index (controls the vertical stacking order of elements that overlap.
+An element with a higher 'z-index' value will be positioned in front of an element with a lower 'z-index' value).
+Higher values stack on tap, while lower values stack below.
+Works only on positioned elements and flex items.

+Without z-index, if two positioned elements overlap each other without a z-index specified, the element defined last in the HTML code will be shown on top.

+- Media Queries

+- Grid